DESIGN DAY 2022

 With the imminent retirement of the T-38C fleet, the U.S Air Force (USAF) issued a request for proposal in 2016 for and Advanced Pilot Trainer (APT) aircraft.
 This two-seated trainer is expected to replace the T-38C used in the USAF's Specialized Undergraduate Pilot Training advanced phase fighter and bomber (F/B) track, and in the Introduction to Fighter Fundamentals course.
 The APT program will provide student pilots with the foundational flying skills and core competencies to transition into current F/B aircraft.

-Titan Turtle
+Titan XV

 Team Name: TitanX